mtelvers/tunbury/_posts/2025-07-02-bon-in-a-box.md

 On a suggestion from Michael, I have had a quick look at [BON in a Box](https://geo-bon.github.io/bon-in-a-box-pipeline-engine/), which is a web-based biodiversity analysis platform using Docker containerised pipelines running R, Julia, and Python scripts.

-It could be easier to get started.
+It couldn't be easier to get started.
 Install Docker and Docker Compose, and make sure you can access GitHub via SSH using a public key.
 [Run `ssh-keygen -t ed25519` and then publish the resulting `~/.ssh/id_ed25519.pub` to your GitHub account.]

 ```sh
 apt install docker.io docker-compose-v2